pu2clr/PIC16F/projects/05-PWM-SPEED-COOLER/README.md

 ### Application

 This type of cooler is versatile and can be utilized in numerous applications.
 The schematic and prototype presented below demonstrate a method for controlling the cooler's speed in response to environmental temperature changes.
-As the temperature increases, the pulse width correspondingly increases, thereby adjusting the cooler's speed accordingly."
+As the temperature increases, the pulse width correspondingly increases, thereby adjusting the cooler's speed accordingly.

 ### Schematic